 Skoda Octavia vRS Estate: what would you like to read next?

-It’s efficient, too, with a range of new tech including an optional hybrid system.
-The hybrid model shares its hybrid drive tech with the new Cupra Leon and VW Golf GTE, but wraps it up in a versatile package.
+Better still, the new one is efficient, too, because it features a range of new tech including an optional hybrid system.
+The hybrid model shares its hybrid drive tech with the new Cupra Leon ST, and goes up against hot estates such as the Leon and the Ford Focus ST..

-The new Skoda Octavia Estate vRS takes the recently revamped Octavia and adds plenty of sporty features.
-The grille now gets a moody black finish, a vast air intake dominates the bottom half of the front bumper and the plastic trims above the fog lights are black.
-Lowered suspension and larger alloy wheels complete the vRS makeover.
+The new Skoda Octavia vRS Estate takes the recently revamped Octavia and adds plenty of sporty features.
+Its front grille now gets a moody black finish, there’s a huge new air intake in the bottom half of the front bumper and the plastic trims above the fog lights come painted black, too.
+Lowered suspension, and larger alloy wheels complete the Octavia’s vRS makeover.

-The interior is similar to those already seen in the latest VW Golf and SEAT Leon.
-Everything’s very simple, minimalist and largely button-free.
-It features a large central touchscreen infotainment system, a digital driver’s display instead of conventional analogue dials and a dinky selector switch instead of a chunky gearlever.
+The new Skoda Octavia vRS Estate’s interior follows a pattern set by the latest VW Golf and SEAT Leon.
+Everything’s very simple, minimalist and (mostly) button-free.
+It features a large central touchscreen infotainment system, a digital driver’s display instead of conventional analogue dials and a dinky selector switch instead of a chunky gear lever.

-The dashboard has a flowing design, with plenty of bright red trims to make sure you don’t mistake it for the standard Octavia inside.
-Red mood lighting on the doors and red stitching on the more supportive sports seats add to the sporty demeanour of the vRS, as do the embroidered headrests and vRS-specific graphics on the driver’s display.
+Its dashboard has a slightly more flowing design to it than these cars, though, and you get plenty of bright red trims to make sure you don’t mistake it for the standard Octavia inside.
+Red mood lighting on the doors and red stitching on the more supportive sports seats add to the vRS’s sporty demeanour, as do the embroidered headrests and vRS-specific graphics on the driver’s display.

-The new Skoda Octavia Estate vRS is available as a vRS iV hybrid model.
-This uses the same combination of 1.4-litre petrol engine and electric motor as the new VW Golf GTE and hybrid variants of the Cupra Leon.
+The new Skoda Octavia vRS Estate is available as a vRS iV hybrid model.
+This uses the same combination of 1.4-litre petrol engine and electric motor as the new VW Golf GTE and hybrid variants of the Cupra Leon ST.

 Will a plug-in hybrid hot estate ever catch on?
 Well, it might have to, because you'll be seeing a lot more of them going forward.